Heart Failure: Eating a Healthy Diet

 If you are underweight or malnourished, you will need to increase your intake to obtain sufficient calories and protein to prevent the loss of muscle tissue, maintain or gain weight, and achieve a healthy level of protein (albumin) in the blood.

-In individuals whose activity is very limited (those who are bedridden), it is important to obtain sufficient calories and protein to prevent the development of pressure ulcers (bed sores).
-Increased food intake is often difficult for individuals with moderate to severe heart failure because of the congestion, poor appetite, shortness of breath, and nausea that are often caused by this condition or by the medicines used to treat it.
+In people whose activity is very limited (those who are bedridden), it is important to obtain sufficient calories and protein to prevent the development of pressure ulcers (bed sores).
+Increased food intake is often difficult for individuals who have moderate to severe heart failure because of the congestion, poor appetite, shortness of breath, and nausea that are often caused by this condition or by the medicines used to treat it.

 How does heart failure change how your body regulates and uses nutrients?